Tame the Wild with Byzantine Linearizability: Reliable Broadcast, Snapshots, and Asset Transfer: Byzantine Snapshot: Correctness

 \end{proof}

-\begin{definition} We say that the stability condition holds for a return value $s_1$ of snapshot-aux($k$) return value $s_1$ with a round $r$ and a set of processes $S$ if (1) $|S|\geq f+1$, (2) there is a set $S' \supseteq S$ so that for each $p \in S$ the union of all jsenders sets sent in $p$'s messages in rounds 1 to $r$ is $S'$, and (3) $s_1$ is the supremum of the collects sent in start messages of members of $S'$. \end{definition}
+\begin{definition} We say that the stability condition holds for a return value $s_1$ of snapshot-aux($k$) with a round $r$ and a set of processes $S$ if (1) $|S|\geq f+1$, (2) there is a set $S' \supseteq S$ so that for each $p \in S$ the union of all jsenders sets sent in $p$'s messages in rounds 1 to $r$ is $S'$, and (3) $s_1$ is the supremum of the collects sent in start messages of members of $S'$. \end{definition}

 \begin{observation} If $s_1$ is returned from snapshot-aux($k$) by a correct process $i$, then $s_1$ satisfies the stability condition for some set $S$ in some round $r$. \end{observation} \begin{proof} Consider two cases.
-First, if $i$ returns $s_1$ at~\cref{line:return_snapaux}, then the condition is satisfied for $s_1$ with the round $s$ that satisfies the condition at~\cref{line:requestedcondition} and the set of $f+1$ processes for which the condition at~\cref{line:requestedcondition} holds. $S'$ is the set in $senders_i$ at the time the condition is satisfied.
+First, if $i$ returns $s_1$ at line~\ref{line:return_snapaux}, then the condition is satisfied for $s_1$ with the round $s$ that satisfies the condition at line~\ref{line:requestedcondition} and the set of $f+1$ processes for which the condition at line~\ref{line:requestedcondition} holds. $S'$ is the set in $senders_i$ at the time the condition is satisfied.
 Since messages are delivered in order, we get that $S' \supseteq S$.
 Because the return value is $collect_i$, (3) follows from~\Cref{inv_sup}.

-Second, if $i$ adopts a saved snapshot $s_1$ with a proof and returns at~\cref{line:ret_arr1} or at~\cref{line:ret_arr2}, then the proof contains $f+1$ messages from some round $r$ and corresponding start messages satisfying the stability condition. \end{proof}
+Second, if $i$ adopts a saved snapshot $s_1$ with a proof and returns at line~\ref{line:ret_arr1} or at line~\ref{line:ret_arr2}, then the proof contains $f+1$ messages from some round $r$ and corresponding start messages satisfying the stability condition. \end{proof}

 \begin{lemma} For a given $k$, Let $i,j$ be two correct processes that return $s_i,s_j$ from snapshot-aux($k$).
 Then $s_i\leq s_j$ or $s_i>s_j$.

 \end{lemma} \begin{proof}

 By~\Cref{newob}, $s_i$ satisfies the stability condition for some set $S_1$ in some round $r_1$.
 Let $S_1'$ be the set guaranteed from the definition.
 Also by~\Cref{newob}, $s_j$ satisfies the stability condition and some set $S_2$ in some round $r_2$.
 Let $S_2'$ be the set guaranteed from the definition.